hrla14-elfuego/bartr/README.md

 2) `gulp seed` Create the database, create the schema, seed the database

-3) `gulp` Runs nodemon, watches the database definition for schema changes, watches the seed data for seed data changes, and runs webpack with hot reload
+3) `gulp` Runs nodemon, watches the seed data for seed data changes, and runs webpack with hot reload

 4) Open localhost:8080 in your desired browser to get started!